ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

     Note: This structure is identical to standard COSE V2 countersignatures.

-2. Create the value ComponentToBeHashed by encoding the Countersign_structure to a byte string, using the encoding described in Section X.
+2. Create the value ComponentToBeHashed by encoding the Countersign_structure to a byte string, using the encoding described in {{deterministic-cbor}}.

-## SCITT Receipt
+# SCITT Receipt

 A SCITT Receipt is defined as a CMTS_Sign1 message with the following characteristics: